anarnold97/test-a-windup/README.md

 For developer-focused documentation, see the [Windup wiki](https://github.com/windup/windup/wiki).

-## Contributing to Windup documentation
+## Contributing to MTA documentation

 This project is [Apache 2.0 licensed](LICENSE) and accepts contributions via GitHub pull requests.